Tabla de contenido

 The Posture

-Maintaining good posture when running for long periods requires our torso, hips, and abdominal muscles to be in shape, so exercises to strengthen them are recommended.
+Maintaining good posture when running for long periods requires our torso, hips, and abdominal muscles to be in shape, so strengthening exercises are recommended.

 Breathing